Euro edges up before EU decision on Italy budget

 “This would require Italy to provide a plan of corrective action to rein in its large public debt,” Wee said.

-The dollar index, a gauge of its value against six other major currencies, fell 0.2 percent after earlier reaching a two-month high of 96.158.
+The dollar index .DXY, a gauge of its value against six other major currencies, fell 0.2 percent after earlier reaching a two-month high of 96.158.

 Turbulence in Europe has lifted the dollar recently along with expectations that a strong U.S. economy may see the Federal Reserve raise rates faster than assumed.